 Also, battery hens are never going to give you an egg that is rich in nutrients like a free range chicken egg.
 Just compare the colour of the yolks.
-If you get eggs from the store look at the number that is printed on them: if it starts with 0 they are organic and free range.
+Here’s a tip: if you get eggs from the store look at the number that is printed on them: if it starts with 0 they are organic and free range.
 If it starts with 3 they are cage chicken eggs; they are the worst and you should definitely avoid them.

 How to eat eggs

-- avoid mixing eggs with dairy.
-(I have memories of eating eggs as a child and having to drink a glass of milk with my meal and having the most awful burps afterwards.
-Kids know!).
+I have memories of eating eggs as a child and having to drink a glass of milk with my meal and having the most awful burps afterwards.
+Kids know!
 No eggs + cheese together either (read my blog post about food combinations here).

 - When you have an omelet or scrambled eggs add as many fresh herbs and spices as you want to aid digestion: coriander, parsley, chives, spring onions, basil,… all go very well.

 - The ayurvedic properties of eggs are Pitta and Kapha increasing and Vata reducing.
 The egg whites only are tridosha balancing.